 Depending on the system, you may need to ask for different values.
 For example, you would provide a link to the third-party account.

-Zendesk recommends allowing the user to name each connection so they can easily identify it.
+We recommend you allow the user to name each OAuth connection so they can easily identify it.

 Step 2: Allow Zendesk permissions